databrary/design/wireframe-presentation.md

 - search for "walking" and/or "Adolph"
 - refine by: age/race/ethnicity of participant, excerpts available, number of participants (range)
 - example results: http://scholar.google.com/scholar?q=adolph+walking
-- [ ]:ds: could you provide a list of sample data set names, or should I just use paper titles?: if you can copy the google scholar abstract excerpts that's probably sufficient, and maybe add some random details about # of participants, videos, etc. (random numbers 10~50)
+- [x]:ds: could you provide a list of sample data set names, or should I just use paper titles?: if you can copy the google scholar abstract excerpts that's probably sufficient
+- [ ]:stretch goal: and maybe add some random details about # of participants, videos, etc. (random numbers 10~50)
 - [image: basic search results](./search-basic-results.png)